juvar/murano-tutorial/source/introduction.rst

 While QA Tomcat interacts with QA PostgreSQL, QA servers are unaware of UAT servers, and vice versa.
 QA and UAT infrastructures are completely independent from each other.

-In the situation like that we will create two Murano environments: one for QA, the other one for UAT.
+We will create two Murano environments: one for QA, the other one for UAT so that to satisfy these requirements.

 Environments panel has a "Create environment" button, that creates environments.